FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Experiments

 \subsection{Spinodal Decomposition}

-The 2D Cahn-Hilliard equation \citep{cahn1958free, chen2002phase} models phase separation with a conserved, dual-bounded phase field $\phi \in [0, 1]$.
-This benchmark tests whether FluxNet-D remains a local transport operator at large time steps and whether it preserves statistical structure of microstructural evolution.
-We train three FluxNet-D models with temporal strides $10\Delta t$, $100\Delta t$, and $1000\Delta t$, enlarging the transport neighborhood radius proportionally to accommodate longer-range transport.
-All three stride models use the same training set: simulations from $t=2000$ to $t=52000\Delta t$, with snapshots saved every $10\Delta t$.
-Table~\ref{tab:spinodal} reports the multi-timestep model configurations and performance.
-The $1000\Delta t$ model achieves $17.3\times$ speedup over GPU-accelerated explicit solvers while maintaining a localized effective receptive field (ERF) far smaller than its theoretical receptive field, confirming that FluxNet learns genuinely local transport operators even at large time steps.
-The $100\Delta t$ model achieves the optimal accuracy-efficiency tradeoff with MAE of $2.16 \times 10^{-2}$.
+The 2D Cahn--Hilliard equation \citep{cahn1958free, chen2002phase} models spinodal decomposition in solid solutions, where an initially homogeneous alloy separates into two coexisting phases.
+The conserved concentration field $\phi \in [0, 1]$ represents solute distribution governed by a highly nonlinear chemical potential.
+This benchmark tests FluxNet-D's large-timestep capability, local transport behavior at coarse temporal resolution, and data efficiency through one-shot learning.

+Since the local transport operator learned by FluxNet-D is spatiotemporally translation-invariant, the same local physics is encountered many times in a single simulation, which therefore suffices as a rich training set~\cite{jiao2025one, lan2025scalable}.
+We therefore adopt a one-shot learning setup: all models are trained from a single trajectory, with snapshots saved every $10\Delta t$ from $t = 2000\Delta t$ to $t = 52000\Delta t$.

+We train three FluxNet-D models with temporal strides $10\Delta t$, $100\Delta t$, and $1000\Delta t$, progressively enlarging the transport neighborhood radius ($R = 1, 2, 4$) to accommodate longer-range solute transport at larger time steps while maintaining full spatial resolution.
+Details of the training procedure are provided in the appendix.

+Table~\ref{tab:spinodal} reports model configurations and performance.
+All three models achieve MAE in the $10^{-2}$ range, with the $100\Delta t$ model achieving the best accuracy ($2.16 \times 10^{-2}$).
+Phase field snapshots (Figure~\ref{fig:spinodal_evolution} in the appendix) show that the $100\Delta t$ model produces nearly indistinguishable predictions from the ground truth, while the other models show localized discrepancies due to chaotic sensitivity of coarsening dynamics.

-Pointwise MAE does not capture whether surrogates preserve coarsening statistics.
-We evaluate the radial two-point correlation function $\bar{S}_2(r)$ \citep{torquato2002random} computed via FFT-based autocorrelation.
-Figure~\ref{fig:twopoint} shows two-point statistics error evolution.
-As a baseline for inherent variability, we plot the correlation difference between two independent phase-field simulations with different random initial conditions.
-All three FluxNet-D models maintain errors comparable to this baseline throughout the extrapolation regime ($T = 1$ to $T = 2$), demonstrating that learned transport operators preserve microstructural coarsening statistics even beyond the training horizon.
+Pointwise MAE alone cannot capture whether surrogates preserve the statistical properties that determine material performance.
+We evaluate the radial two-point correlation function $\bar{S}_2(r)$ \citep{torquato2002random}, a standard microstructure descriptor.
+Figure~\ref{fig:twopoint} shows the two-point statistics error over time; all three models maintain errors comparable to the intrinsic variability between two independent simulations throughout the $2\times$ extrapolation regime, demonstrating preservation of coarsening statistics.